Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Discussion: LLM as Other Roles for Safety

-\textbf{1) Natural Language Inputs for Contextual Awareness}: The language model in the prediction module can process natural language inputs (possibly from perception) to understand and infer the potential intentions of other drivers.
-For example, if the perception model or human user interprets "heavy traffic ahead," the prediction module with LLMs can understand it and adjust its expectations and predictions accordingly for safer operation. \textbf{2) Human-Centric Predictions}: Language understanding can help the prediction module make more human-centric predictions by considering factors such as hand gestures, turn signals, or spoken commands from other drivers.
-This allows the autonomous vehicle to anticipate and respond to human behaviors more effectively, improving AV safety. \textbf{3) Behavioral Evaluation}: The language model can assist in evaluating the driving behaviors and aggressiveness of surrounding cars by processing information such as traffic reports or user-generated input.
-This helps the prediction module adjust its predictions based on the perceived driving styles of other vehicles. \textbf{4) Learning from Historical Data}: Due to the memorization ability, the language model can facilitate learning from historical data by interpreting user feedback or incorporating information from past interactions.
-This adaptive learning approach allows the prediction module to improve its predictions over time based on real-world experiences.
+\textbf{LLMs for Prediction.} \textit{1) Natural Language Inputs for Contextual Awareness}: The language model in the prediction module can process natural language inputs (possibly from perception) to understand and infer the potential intentions of other drivers.
+For example, if the perception model or human user interprets "heavy traffic ahead," the prediction module with LLMs can understand it and adjust its expectations and predictions accordingly for safer operation. \textit{2) Human-Centric Predictions}: Language understanding can help the prediction module make more human-centric predictions by considering factors such as hand gestures, turn signals, or spoken commands from other drivers.
+This allows the autonomous vehicle to anticipate and respond to human behaviors more effectively, improving AV safety. \textit{3) Behavioral Evaluation}: The language model can assist in evaluating the driving behaviors and aggressiveness of surrounding cars.
+This helps the prediction module adjust its predictions based on the perceived driving styles of other vehicles.